-The Junior Department at Beaucroft currently has four classes that cover the age range from seven to eleven (Years 3 to 6).
+The Junior Department at Beaucroft currently has five classes that cover the age range from seven to eleven (Years 3 to 6).
 The children are placed in classes depending on a variety of factors such as cognitive ability, communication needs and peer relationships.
 The classes are:

 Every term the department focuses on a different topic and this is incorporated into many of the pupils’ lessons.
 We follow a three year rolling programme of topics.
 Each class follows the national curriculum at a differentiated level that meets each individual pupils’ needs.